douglasroos/google-auth/README.md

     <img alt="GitHub license" src="https://img.shields.io/github/license/bagisto-europe/admin-azure-auth">
 </div>

+## THIS REPOSITORY HAS BEEN CREATED FROM THE ORIGINAL ONE FOR AZURE [https://github.com/bagisto-europe/admin-azure-auth](https://github.com/bagisto-europe/admin-azure-auth)

 With this package, you can integrate Google Account Single Sign-On (SSO) into the Bagisto admin panel.
 When using Google Account SSO for your Bagisto eCommerce Admin Authentication, you benefit from the following features.